-Our world is filled with many problems including conflict that demand our attention and collaboration.
+Our world is filled with many problems including a conflict that demand our attention and collaboration.
 Conflict, or more specifically, interpersonal conflict, is a fact of life, and particularly of organizational life.
-One of the most common difficulties is conflict—with friends and co-workers, with children or parents, with a spouse, with people who hold opinions different from each other.
+One of the most common difficulties is a conflict with friends and co-workers, with children or parents, with a spouse, with people who hold opinions different from each other.
 However, conflict can also arise in relationships and situations outside work.
 Interpersonal conflict has been defined as: “An expressed struggle between at least two interdependent parties who perceive incompatible goals, scarce resources, and interference from the other party in achieving their goals”.

 Mediators “…seek to enhance their ability to be dispute resolvers by moving beyond knowledge and skills to deeper levels of engagement in their work” (Bowling and Hoffman, 2003).
-The primary step to be a mediator is to give due mindful attention to the problem.
-Mindfulness can be considered as a valuable contributor to this process (Roeser et al., 2012).
+The primary step to being a mediator is to give due mindful attention to the problem.
+Mindfulness can be considered a valuable contributor to this process (Roeser et al., 2012).